rehierl/node-tree-outliner/3-4-0-design-6.md

 the presequent section.
 In addition to that, the presequent section is said to be "the parent section of" the inner section.

-Note that the "an inner section of" reference, for now only refers to a section that belongs to another section.
+At this point, the "an inner section of" reference only refers to a section which belongs to another section.
 That is, a reference without any additional meaning.
-Likewise, the "the parent section of" reference only refers to a section that is presequent to one of its inner sections.
+Likewise, the "the parent section of" reference only refers to a section which is presequent to one of its inner sections.

-The actual semantics of these references will be defined below.

-**CLARIFICATION**
-The parent container of an inner section either is the parent container of its parent section, or a descendant of the parent section's parent container.
-Put differently, the parent container of an inner section is by definition never an ancestor of the parent section's parent container.
+**Memory hook**
+Just an example to showcase the parent containers of a section.

 ```
               n1